Kimchi21/Car-AI-Simulation/README.md

-# Utilizing a Genetic Algorithm to Implement Self-Driving AI Car Simulation and Evaluating Performance
+# Using a Genetic Algorithm to Implement a Self-Driving AI Car Simulation and Evaluating Its Performance

 ![gif](Resources/simulation.gif)